tailscalelogin69/ha-amoled-hybrid/README.md

 ## Add via HACS
 1. HACS → Frontend → 3 dots → Custom repositories
-2. Add this repo URL(https://github.com/tailscalelogin69/ha-amoled-hybrid/) and choose category **Themes** in the dropdown
+2. Add this repo URL(https://github.com/tailscalelogin69/ha-amoled-hybrid/) and choose category **Themes**
 3. Search for "Amoled" in HACS and install

 (You can also just copy the YAML into your `themes/` folder and `!include` it.)